 Various positive examples of co-creation exist in healthcare policy making, research, product and service development as well as clinical decision making.
 However, in general, such participatory approaches are exceptions rather than the norm.
 The pilot action "Co-Creation examples" aimed to spread knowledge about such initiatives by presenting selected examples to demonstrate the range of applications, show the benefits of co-creation in health and inspire uptake.
 The pilot action identified suitable co-creation initiatives and interviewed a few of them.

-The initiatives are being presented in a user-friendly brochure and embedded in the context of RRI.
+The results of this pilot action are presented in a book chapter and will help those interested in co-creating feasible, acceptable and effective healthcare processes.
 Initially, the scope had been more narrow and research-focused, but over time it shifted from trying to systematically identify good practices of co-creation with a structured interview-guide and coding scheme, towards choosing a variety of interesting and successful co-creation initiatives and presenting them in a brochure, only carrying out informal interviews if necessary.
 This probably served the current need for more healthcare stakeholders becoming aware of such initiatives better.